 9.2.3.
-Goals and Objectives
+Aims and Sub-Aims

-List specific goals and objectives for each year of the project.
-These goals and objectives will also be used during the submission and evaluation of progress reports and assessment of project success.
+Please provide a description of the Aims and Sub-aims and milestones to be achieved for each year of the project.
+Provide 2-3 sentences describing activities to be performed and anticipated milestones.
+These Aims will also be used during the submission and evaluation of progress reports and assessment of project success.